Choices and intervals: Properties of the operator

 We then truncate the second integral.
 As before, we would like to show that if $\F \Dto \G,$

 Fix some $M > K,$ then we have that

 Applying this bound to~\eqref{eq:Bisou3}, we get that there is a constant $C_{K,T}$ so that

-By the same argument used for $I_1$, if $\F \Dto \G,$ then for each fixed $M,$ this integral goes to $0.$ As we may then make $M$ as small as we like, we get that $I_2 \to 0$ as well. \end{proof}
+By the same argument used for $I_1$, if $\F \Dto \G,$ then for each fixed $M,$ this integral goes to $0.$ As we may then make $M$ as large as we like, we get that $I_2 \to 0$ as well. \end{proof}

 Our goal is ultimately to understand the large $t$ behavior of a function $\F \in \FPSpace$.
 This in essence requires us to show that the evolution operator associated to \eqref{eq:SPDE} has a type of ergodicity.
 This is achieved by the following proposition: \begin{proposition} For all $\F,\G\in\FPSpace$, for every $t\ge0$, we have